cleecoloma/reading-notes/code-401/class-27.md

 # Class 27 Summary
 ## Code 401 - Advanced Software Development in Full-Stack JavaScript

-> These topics relates because...
+> These topics relates because hooks are relevant while utilizing React.

 ### Thinking in React
 1. Summarize the five steps of thinking in react.